domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 In the world of cloud storage, a large storm is equivalent to Black Friday. --Casey Werth, IBM Cloud Leader - Energy, Environment, & Utilities

-The key to good system design is to have a good engineer. --Sen Zhang, Senior Vice President, Engineering at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus
+The key to good system design is to have a good engineer.
+(To choose a good product and design a good system, you need a good engineer.) --Sen Zhang, Senior Vice President, Engineering at Wärtsilä, in fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus

 In IT, the first step is to lock the user out.
 In OT, locking the user (asset) out is exactly what the hackers wish to achieve. --Andy Tang, Vice President of Energy Storage & Optimization at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus